node-red/linux-installers/pibuild/README.md

-# raspbian-deb-package
+# Build .deb package for Pi.

-Scripts required to build the Node-RED deb package for Raspbian Buster.
+Scripts required for the project to build the Node-RED deb package for the Raspbian software repository.
+Regular users can get the deb from the Raspbian repository using apt if required though we recommend the install script.

-The last version of Node-RED for Jessie was 0.15.3.
+The last prebuilt deb version of Node-RED for Jessie was 0.15.3.
+The last prebuilt deb version of Node-RED for Stretch was 0.20.8.

 **WARNING**: If you already have Node-RED installed **do not** run this *just for fun*.
 It will probably break your existing install.